ibm-cloud-docs/BlockStorage/working-with-snapshots.md

    - Weekly
       - Specify the day of the week, hour, and minute that a snapshot is to be taken.
 The default is the current day, hour, and minute.
       - Select the number of weekly snapshots to be retained before the oldest is discarded.
-3. Click **Save**, and create another schedule with a different frequency.
+3. Click **Save**.
+Then, you can create another schedule with a different frequency.
 If the total number of scheduled snapshots is over 50, you receive a warning message and are not be able to save.

 The list of the snapshots is displayed as they're taken in the **Snapshots** section of the **Detail** page.